 - Accidents that occur due to inadequate staffing levels, or inadequate supervision of the general public – for example, if an accident occurs because no company employees that operate the publicly accessible premises were available to quickly clean up a liquid spill, causing a publicly accessible walkway to become dangerous.

 These are just two examples of how an accident causing a serious injury can occur in a public place.
-Contact us to discuss your unique situation so that we can assist you further.
+Contact us to discuss serious injury claims so that we can assist you further.

 Some injuries, such as a serious head injury causing brain damage, have the inherent side-effect of causing a significant drop in the victim’s quality of life.
 These side-effects and other factors are used to judge just how severe a serious injury is.
 And of course, the severity of the injury is a major factor in deciding how much compensation will be awarded.
 Brain injury compensation can be over a million pounds.
 Contributing factors that are used to judge the severity of an injury include:

 - The level of physical pain suffered – this includes just how much pain the injury caused, and